-In the wake of a pandemic altering lifestyles and economic realities for millions of Americans, a new partnership between the South Bay Cities Council of Governments (SBCCOG) and Silvernest, an online service that matches homeowners who have rooms for rent with tenants seeking housing, aspires to reduce homelessness by providing a new housing resource in the South Bay.
+In the wake of a pandemic altering lifestyles and economic realities for millions of Americans, a partnership between the South Bay Cities Council of Governments (SBCCOG) and Silvernest, an online service that matches homeowners who have rooms for rent with tenants seeking housing, aspires to reduce homelessness by providing a housing resource in the South Bay.

-How Home Share South Bay Works:
+How Home Share South Bay Works

-According to The Point in Time 2020 Homeless Count conducted January 22, 2020:
+According to The Point in Time 2022 Homeless Count published September 8, 2022:

 - The South Bay’s unsheltered population was more than 4,400–a less than 2% drop compared to 2020 (the last time the count was conducted)